bbkane/www.bbkane.com/content/blog/Software-Engineering-Ideas-That-Influence-Me/index.md

 - [How I build a feature](https://simonwillison.net/2022/Jan/12/how-i-build-a-feature/) describes how Simon Wilson manages to maintain his dozens of projects with "**perfect commit**—one that bundles together the implementation, the tests, the documentation and a link to an external issue thread.".
 It's really inspired me to adopt much better (e2e/integration/snapshot) testing for my own projects to make them more maintainable.
 - [Contributing to Complex Projects](https://mitchellh.com/writing/contributing-to-complex-projects) desribes somes useful steps to familiarize myself with giant projects.
 Super helpful; doing this can feel overwhelming.
 - [My Approach to Building Large Technical Projects – Mitchell Hashimoto](https://mitchellh.com/writing/building-large-technical-projects) - "Demo-driven design".
 This post is super useful to motivate "what to work on next" for a project.
 If I'm not using this method, I can quickly go down multiple rabbit holes for a project and never have anything big to show for it (which I'm actually okay with for personal projects - the goal there is to have fun).
-- [How do we get a tech team to make a big technical change? - Stack Overflow Blog](https://stackoverflow.blog/2023/05/10/how-do-we-get-a-tech-team-to-make-a-big-technical-change/) - how to make a technical change and bring the team along with you.
-This post explains so much about team "policitics" and I'm really trying to apply it to my work, especially after recently seeing projects get canceled/undone due to neglecting the team "context".
 - [New talk: Learning DNS in 10 years](https://jvns.ca/blog/2023/05/08/new-talk-learning-dns-in-10-years/) describes how to learn difficult things over time.
 Also see [New talk: Making Hard Things Easy](https://jvns.ca/blog/2023/10/06/new-talk--making-hard-things-easy/)
 - [Getting things done (in small increments)](https://dubroy.com/blog/getting-things-done-in-small-increments/) has really practical advice when you don't have a lot of time (he's a parent too!)

+# Culture

+- [Why I Ignore The Spotlight as a Staff Engineer](https://lalitm.com/software-engineering-outside-the-spotlight/) and [Software engineering under the spotlight](https://www.seangoedecke.com/the-spotlight/) are two really good posts succeeding in different types of engineering culture.
+- [How do we get a tech team to make a big technical change? - Stack Overflow Blog](https://stackoverflow.blog/2023/05/10/how-do-we-get-a-tech-team-to-make-a-big-technical-change/) - how to make a technical change and bring the team along with you.
+This post explains so much about team "policitics" and I'm really trying to apply it to my work, especially after recently seeing projects get canceled/undone due to neglecting the team "context".

 # General Concepts / Ideas